 - Time that needs to be spent in the first Member State before obtaining permission to reside in another Member State is shortened to 12 months from 18 months.

-- Blue Card holders are able to stay in other Member States for work without having to obtain a work permit from the other Member State.
+- Blue Card holders are able to work for up to 90 days in other Member States without having to obtain a work permit from that other Member State.

 - The new standard validity period of the Blue Card will become at least 24 months (was 12 months), or will be the length of the contract plus three months.